• Skip to primary navigation

 • Hotel Kuber Annex: The facilities offered here are front desk, room service, power backup, STD PCO facility, doctor on call.
 Massage service is also available here so that guests can relax after trekking.
 A helicopter booking facility is also available at the hotel.

 • Hotel Heaven: The hotel offers facilities suchlike parking and telephone.
-With a team of skilled professionals, the property also ensures the fulfillment of all needs of guests.
+With a team of skilled professionals, the property ensures the fulfillment of all needs of the guest.
 Moreover, in case of medical emergencies, one can avail the doctor on call facility at the hotel.

 Please carry valid ID proof such as Aadhar Card.
 It is needed at the time of booking of the hotel rooms.